POR CASO DE USO

 The University of Sydney community is comprised of over 80,000 students and staff who are based across its 22 locations including campuses and teaching hospitals.
-During the start of semester one this year, bushfires, local flooding and the COVID-19 virus caused havoc for the University – so much so, in fact, that 20 percent of the student population was unable to return to campus locations for classes.
+During the start of semester one in 2019, bushfires, local flooding and the COVID-19 virus caused havoc for the university – so much so, in fact, that 20 percent of the student population was unable to return to campus locations for classes.

 The team has provided more than 100 course-specific applications and SaaS apps that students can access regardless of the type of device or location.
 The student experience is as good as – and sometimes better than – what a student would have when using locally-installed apps on a physical computer.

-Perhaps most important, the IT team can rest easy knowing that data and applications are secure in the new digital environment.
-Data does not reside on the students’ devices.
-It lives in the data centre.
-Additionally, Citrix technology has embedded security so access is strongly controlled and user context is governed by policies set by the IT team.
+The IT team can rest easy knowing that data and applications are secure in the new digital environment.
+Data lives in the data center, not on the students’ devices.
+And access is strongly controlled and governed by policies set by IT.